Sal Buscema: Marvel Comics

 The interview had come about after Buscema, at his brother's urging, had first written to Marvel production manager Sol Brodsky to introduce himself and his work.
 Brodsky had no assignments for him at the time, and Buscema "called him a couple of times just to bug him a little bit and let him know that I was still alive, and eventually the first job came through" in June 1968 — the 10-page Western feature "Gunhawk".
 "I think they just said, 'Sal, here's the plot, go to it,'" Buscema recalled in 2003.
-That story, "The Coming of Gunhawk", by writer Jerry Siegel and penciler Werner Roth, was eventually published in the omnibus title Western Gunfighters #1 (cover-dated Aug.
+That story, "The Coming of Gunhawk", by writer Jerry Siegel and penciler Werner Roth, was published in the omnibus title Western Gunfighters #1 (cover-dated Aug.
 1970).
-Buscema's first published comics work had come before that: inking John Buscema's pencil art on four 39- to 40-page stories in the superhero comic The Silver Surfer #4–7 (Feb.–Aug.
+Sal's first published comics work had come before that: inking John Buscema's pencil art on four 39- to 40-page stories in the superhero comic The Silver Surfer #4–7 (Feb.–Aug.
 1969); and inking Larry Lieber's pencils on the regular-sized, 20-page Western The Rawhide Kid #68 (Feb.
 1969).